GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code F85F-362

 To grant access to the server, please log into https://github.com/login/device and use code A9BB-A5C7

+To grant access to the server, please log into https://github.com/login/device and use code 0C37-9AE